-The civil engineering (CE) degree program at Kansas State University is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science (B.S.) in civil engineering (CE) at Kansas State University is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 The undergraduate civil engineering program at K-State was first accredited by ABET in 1936, which was the first year accreditation was given for engineering programs.
 K-State's CE program has been regularly accredited since.

 ABET is a not-for-profit, non-governmental accrediting agency for programs in applied science, computing, engineering, and engineering technology, and we are recognized as an accreditor by the Council for Higher Education Accreditation.

 ABET accreditation provides assurance that a college or university program meets the quality standards of the profession for which that program prepares graduates.
 In addition, the accreditation process:

 - Assures that graduates of an accredited program are adequately prepared to enter and continue the practice of applied science, computing, engineering, and engineering technology